Sai2421/Cats-vs-Dogs/readme.md

 image to model and serves the user with the final prediction.

 Where to access the project?
->>Go the the site "saisaran.live" and paste any dog or cat's image url in the text box and click predict.
+>>Go the the site "saisaran.live" or "ec2-100-26-153-220.compute-1.amazonaws.com" and paste any dog or cat's image url in the text box and click predict.

 Note:The Repo doesn't contain the pkl file, please download it from the link: https://drive.google.com/file/d/1osIjz0vD6HYV46tPPTXZ6ZIwg1gPSR3U/view?usp=sharing